 Many jurisdictions use the National Wetland Inventory (NWI) to help determine whether wetlands exist within their boundaries.
-Since the NWI is based on aerial photographs, some of which are over 40 years old, it provides only a general approximation of wetland location.
-It cannot be used alone to designate wetlands.
+Wetlands were identified for the NWI using aerial photographs.
+In many areas of Washington, the NWI has not been updated since the original maps were created using imagery from the late 1970s-1980s.
+As with all maps generated by remote sensing, the NWI cannot be used alone to designate wetlands.
 Wetlands are dynamic systems that can change over time.
 Therefore, not all wetlands will appear on the NWI, and some wetlands that do appear may no longer be present or may have a different configuration.